graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 ### 11. `IVariableVisitorProvider.ValidateArgumentsAsync` added

-The `IVariableVisitorProvider` interface has a new method `ValidateArgumentsAsync` that is called during validation.
-This method is called after all field arguments and directive arguments have been parsed, allowing a validation rule to validate parsed argument values.
+The `IVariableVisitorProvider` interface has a new method, `ValidateArgumentsAsync`, that is called during validation.
+This method is called after all field and directive arguments have been parsed, allowing a validation rule to validate parsed argument values.

 No changes will be required to most validation rules which only implement `IValidationRule`.